The Board is seeking to fill the following positions:

 Please contact him for further details and to make applications

-Holders of post 2 above report to the Director of Junior Chess and Education
+The holder of this post above reports to the Director of Junior Chess and Education

 (Traci Whitfield Email: firstname.lastname@example.org)